Pompey Gaffers Eleven31.07.16

 After hanging up their boots these former Pompey players crossed back over the white-washed line and stepped into management

-After failing to get anybody to take him even remotely seriously about a managerial post at Fratton, Jamo secured a role as head coach of the Kerala Blasters in the Indian Super League.
-Despite failing to make the play-off slot this season, his contract, and that of assistant Herman Hreidarrson, was recently extended until 2021.
-Ageing Bulgarian show pony Dimitar Berbatov was not so impressed posting #worstwannabecoachever on social media.
+After failing to get anybody to take him even remotely seriously about a managerial post at Fratton Park, Jamo secured a role as head coach of the Kerala Blasters in the Indian Super League (with Hermann Hreidarsson as his assistant).
+Pace-free Bulgarian show pony Dimitar Berbatov was not impressed posting #worstwannabecoachever on social media.

-Howe was Harry Redknapp’s first Pompey signing but after being injured on debut the Cherries’ manager only played two full games.
+Howe was Harry Redknapp’s first Pompey signing but after being injured on debut the current Magpies’ manager only played two full games.
 By his own admission the time he spent on the sidelines at Fratton Park helped to formulate his managerial career.

 The no-nonsense lump of an old-school stopper made 277 robust appearances for Pompey over two spells.
 However, Hand is better known in some quarters as the man who big Jack Charlton replaced as manager of the Republic of Ireland.

-Early on in his career Tindall partnered Jimmy Greaves up front for Chelsea, but was converted to full back at Pompey.
+Early on in his career Tindall partnered Jimmy Greaves up front for Chelsea, but was, ultimately, converted to full back at Pompey.
 He was appointed Pompey manager in 1970 and lasted for three largely unremarkable seasons in the old Div Two.

 The former Pompey winger left these shores in 1967 for the United States and ended up in the National Soccer Hall of Fame.
 A managerial titan during a trophy-laden career Stateside, he managed George Best and Gerd Muller along the way.